How do I inspect a pixel value?¶

 Pixel Context Display¶

 Whenever a pixel is picked, the pixel context display is updated to surround the currently selected pixel.
 This dialog is by default docked in the bottom right of the texture viewer, next to the thumbnail strip.

 This context display shows a zoomed in view of the texture around the area that you’ve selected so that it’s easier to make small adjustments without zooming in and losing a sense of the whole texture.

 The pixel context viewer can also allow you to launch pixel debugging, if the API supports it.
 Once a pixel is picked the button below the context is activated which will launch the shader debugger.
 More information about this is available: How do I debug a shader?.

 It also allows you to launch a pixel history view if supported, showing every modification to this pixel in the frame up to the current point.

 When you have a pixel selected, you can click ‘History’ to open up a pixel history view showing every modification to the selected texture from the start of the frame to the currently selected event.

-This display shows each modifying event as its own row, colored as to whether any modifications happened from this event or not - green for fragments that passed all pipeline tests, red for where fragments failed some test, and light grey for arbitrary shader writable resources where it’s unknown if there was a write.
+This display shows each modifying event as its own row, colored as to whether any modifications happened from this event or not - green for fragments that passed all pipeline tests, red for where fragments failed some test, and light gray for arbitrary shader writable resources where it’s unknown if there was a write.

 You can expand each event to see if there were multiple fragments, and see the shader output value from each fragment.